-a) When it has the capability to do so, the ISO's Market Monitoring and Performance Unit, in consultation with the Market Advisor, shall determine the effect on prices or guarantee payments of questioned conduct through the use of sensitivity analyses performed using the NYISOISO's RTC, and RTC, and RTD or the <a href="NYISO's Security Constrained Dispatch computer modeling or analytic methods as the Market Monitoring and Performance Unit or the Market Advisor shall deem appropriate.
+a) When it has the capability to do so, the ISO's Market Monitoring and Performance Unit, in consultation with the Market Advisor, shall determine the effect on prices or guarantee payments of questioned conduct through the use of sensitivity analyses performed using the NYISOISO's Security Constrained Unit Commitment computer model ("SCUC.")
+RTC, and RTD or the NYISO's Security Constrained Dispatch computer models ("SCD"), and such other computer modeling or analytic methods as the Market Monitoring and Performance Unit or the Market Advisor shall deem appropriate.